 If you have a 2 year old doing these behaviors and nothing seems to work, I recommend bringing the crib back (or borrowing one if you’ve already donated yours) until your child has enough self-control to stay in bed when asked to.

 If you’ve already moved your child into a toddler bed and they come out multiple times, but you don’t want put the crib back, I recommend getting a gate like the ones below for their door.
-If you are a deep sleeper and your child won’t stay in their bed then this actually becomes a safety issue.
+Or bells!

 2 Year Olds Take Forever To Fall Asleep

 2 year olds need slightly less sleep than 1 year olds, as a general rule.
 If your little one is taking long naps they may not be as tired at their normal bedtime.

 Instead of letting them sleep until 4 p.m., you may wake your toddler up around 3:30 p.m. for example.

 They may use that time to play with their stuffed animals, sing, or even talk to themselves.
 This can actually be a healthy time for them to process what they’ve learned that day.

 You may adjust their sleep times gradually when you notice they take longer to go to sleep, but don’t make drastic changes.

 2 year olds are much more imaginative than little ones.
 This is both fun for them and slightly scary.
 You may find your little ones who previously went to sleep in a pitch black room now need a night light.

 Phrases like the following do not help alleviate anxiety, so don’t bother with them.

-- There’s nothing to be afraid of.
+- “There’s nothing to be afraid of.”

-- Don’t be silly.
+- “Don’t be silly.”

-- You’re fine, don’t worry.
+- “You’re fine, don’t worry.”

 These phrases are the same to a child as the phrase “everything happens for a reason” is to an adult who is going through something crappy.

-Phrases That’ll Help
+Phrases That’ll Help Your Toddler Relax

 - “You feel scared right now, you don’t want mommy to leave.” | This doesn’t mean you won’t eventually go, but you are giving voice to your child’s desire.

-- “You think there’s a monster and you don’t like monsters!” | You don’t need to convince your child there aren’t monsters.
-It’s like trying to convince someone the earth isn’t flat.
+- “You think there’s a monster and you don’t like monsters!” | Honestly, you don’t need to convince your child there aren’t monsters.
+It’s like trying to convince someone the earth is flat.
 They don’t want to listen to reason.
 The goal is getting a child to believe they are okay.
 The quickest way to do that is helping them to acknowledge what they’re feeling scared about.
 Acceptance is more than half the battle.